 Some data can only be accessed by a licensed firm that specializes in comprehensive pre-employment background checks.
 Such companies have the experience to get you what you need in an expedient manner, and will help to prevent you from looking at personal data that might put you in violation of state or federal law.
 If you are in doubt, consult your legal department first.
 Most states require that you obtain a written consent from the candidate prior to conducting a search.
 You should also expect to provide a copy of that search to the subject in addition to any related communications or recommendations.

 Above all, look at a broad spectrum of information.
 Don’t just look at the negative, and don’t focus too closely on any one thing.
 The sum total of your candidate’s data should tell a story – hopefully a good one – that will help you decide how best to proceed.

-Loads of companies and recruiters use some type of screening tests but few look at the all important concept that faster productivity + team dynamics in whether a potential new hire is both a role fit AND a team fit While some have a one-size-fits-all behavioral analysis testing for the candidate only, what are the recruiter or hiring manager comparing the candidate to?
+Loads of companies and recruiters use some type of screening tests but few look at the all important concept that faster productivity + team dynamics in whether a potential new hire is both a role fit AND a team fit We know that a new hire impacts team dynamics.
+While some have a one-size-fits-all behavioral analysis testing for the candidate only, what are the recruiter or hiring manager comparing the candidate to?